- Identify personal views and meaning of families.

 When you think of the word “family,” what does it mean to you?
 Who makes up your family?
 What kinds of things do you do together?
 What role do you play in your family?

 Every family is different and it is important to keep an open mind about what makes up a family.
 Each person defines family in his or her own way.
 For some, family may represent those individuals living in the same home (under one roof).
-For others, family may be the child’s parents and all of the important adults who help care for the young child, such as grandparents, aunts, uncles, neighbors, or best friends.
-Family is consistent in the preschooler’s life and it is the most important source of information about the child.
+For others, family may be the infant or toddler’s parents and all of the important adults who help care for the young child, such as grandparents, aunt, uncle, neighbor, or best friend.
+Family is consistent in the infant or toddler’s life and it is the most important source of information about the child.

 The U.S. Census Bureau defines family as a group of two or more people who are related by birth, marriage, or adoption, and who live together.
 The National Association for the Education of Young Children (2011, p.
 3) suggests that “the term family may include those adults, besides parents, with the responsibility of being involved in educating, nurturing, and advocating for the child.”
 Researchers studying and working with families define family as “two or more people who regard themselves as a family and who carry out the functions that families typically perform.
 These people may or may not be related by blood or marriage and may or may not usually live together” (Turnbull, Turnbull, Erwin, & Soodak, 2006, p.
 7).